Supasheet.

 For expensive queries:

-CREATE MATERIALIZED VIEW dashboards.complex_metrics AS
+CREATE MATERIALIZED VIEW public.complex_metrics AS

 SELECT